Phil5184/cse15l-lab-reports/labreport3.md

     }
     return result;
   }`

-The reason why the method was buggy in the beginning was that if your inputs for the method arguments (list1 and list2) were sorted in such a way that the variable `index1` in the method reached the end of
+The reason why the method was buggy in the beginning was that if your inputs for the method arguments (`list1` and `list2`) were sorted in such a way that the variable `index1` in the method reached the end of `list1` before `index2` reached the end of `list2`, then the method would jump to the 3rd while loop, to finish looping through `list2`.
+However, inside of the 3rd while loop, instead of updating index2 to continue running through each index in `list2`, the loop would update `index1`.
+This led to `index1` continuously being updated over and over again while the same element from `list2` was continously added.
+Thus the Out of Memory Error.